1. Home

 Cover Crops:

-Planting cover crops like clover or buckwheat can outcompete weeds and improve soil health.
+Planting cover crops like clover or buckwheat can outcompete weeds and improve soil health by promoting microbes and fixing nitrogen.
 Depending on your soil composition and climate, you might have a different cover crop mix that would work best for you.
 Cover crops keep the ground covered, add nutrients to the soil for planting more desirable vegetation, such as native grasses, and can outcompete weeds already there.

 Maintaining Plant Density:

-If you had a sudden die-off or did a prescribed burn, you should replant to regain some of the previous plant density and prevent weeds from establishing.
+If you had a sudden die-off or preformed a prescribed burn, you should replant to regain some of the previous plant density and prevent weeds from establishing.

 Certified Weed-Free Seed:

-Choose seed that is certified free of weed seeds, ensuring you’re not introducing weeds with your planting material.
-It costs a little more, but the cost of treating weeds is much more than this smaller investment.
+Choose seed that is certified free of weed seeds, ensuring you are not introducing weeds with your planting material.
+It may cost a little more, but the cost of treating weeds will far exceed this initial investment.

 Weed-Free Hay:

-Whether the hay is for grazing or mulching, ensuring it is weed-free is important to prevent weeds from spreading.
-Cows that eat contaminated hay can also spread the seed to other fields they visit.
+Whether the hay is for grazing or mulching, ensuring it is weed-free is important to prevent the introduction of new noxious species.
+Cows that eat contaminated hay can further spread the seed to other grazing areas.

 Cleaning Equipment:

-This includes just good practices first such as working on land that is weed free before moving onto more troublesome parts of the property.
+This includes good practices such as working on land that is weed free before moving onto more troublesome parts of the property.
 Any heavy equipment that digs into the ground can spread rhizmons and stolons.
-This includes vechicle tires and it from one location to another to prevent transporting weed seeds.
+This includes vechicle tires and they should be cleaned between one location and another to prevent transporting weed seeds.

 Crop Rotation:

 If you are growing crops, it’s important to rotate them, as different plants take different nutrients from the soil.
-If the soils were to be depleted of nutrients, it would allow less desirable vegetation to intrude.
-Rotation also allows for fewer pests and diseases to build up in that area.
+If the soils are depleted of nutrients, it allows less desirable vegetation to intrude.
+Rotation also prevents pests and diseases from building up in that area.

 Soil Preparation: